udittiwariut/murf_hakathon/README.md

-CensorNow is a smart video editing tool that helps you quickly mute or beep out inappropriate, offensive, or private content from your videos.
+CensorNow is a smart video editing tool that helps you quickly beep out inappropriate, offensive, or private content from your videos.

 It works in two modes: